Mih-Nig-Afe/SocialVision-Facial-Recognition-Search/docs/SocialVision_Technical_Proposal.md

 ### 1.1 Problem Statement

-Social media platforms, particularly Instagram with over 2 billion active users, face significant challenges with identity theft, catfishing, and fraudulent accounts.
+Large-scale visual platforms face significant challenges with identity theft, catfishing, and fraudulent accounts.
 Current manual verification processes are insufficient to address the scale of this problem.
 Additionally, researchers and educators lack accessible tools to study facial recognition technologies and their applications in social media contexts.

 ### 1.2 Research Objectives